rmorshea/rmorshea.github.io/docs/articles/2021/idom-react-but-its-python/article.md

 > expensive?

 And yes, while the performance of IDOM is sufficient for most use cases, there are inevitably scenarios where this could be an issue.
-Thankfully though, just like it's peers, IDOM makes it possible to seemlesly integrate [Javascript components](https://idom-docs.herokuapp.com/docs/javascript-components.html).
+Thankfully though, just like its peers, IDOM makes it possible to seemlesly integrate [Javascript components](https://idom-docs.herokuapp.com/docs/javascript-components.html).
 They can be custom built for your use case, or you can just leverage the existing